1. Ask about access needs early on

 3. Remote challenges

-Remote meetings for deaf people are full of access challenges.
-While Microsoft Teams offer auto-captions but no proper 'gallery view' to see everyone at once, Zoom has no auto-captions but the gallery view is great and BSL interpreters (who are often invited to remote meetings as 'guest' users) can be pinned by BSL users (thereby making them bigger) whereas they can’t in Teams.
-You can get a proper Speech To Text Reporter to join a Zoom meeting and produce captions that appear directly in Zoom for everyone to turn on and off as they wish but the caption size is oddly small – just half a sentence – and can be off-putting!
-But if you access the text via a separate URL you can choose the font size, colour and it's much faster.
+Remote meetings for deaf people (and some other disabled people) are full of access challenges.
+While Microsoft Teams offers auto-captions but no proper 'gallery view' to see everyone at once, Zoom only has auto-captions available on paid-for accounts but the gallery view is great and BSL interpreters (who are often invited to remote meetings as 'guest' users) can be pinned by BSL users (thereby making them bigger) whereas this often doesn’t work in Teams.
+You can get a proper Speech To Text Reporter to join a Zoom meeting and produce captions that appear directly in Zoom for everyone to turn on and off as they wish but you’ll need to book that in advance to ensure you can get one.

 4. Go easy on the 'effects'